MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

     pin 6: NC

 # Temperature probes
 The board will detect i2c temperature probes at boot.
-The first probe found will always be the global environment probe, each additional probe found will be assigned to the PWM ports in ascending order for PID control.
+The first probe found will always be the global environment probe, each additional probe found will be assigned to the PWM ports in ascending order for PID control. the order of preference for primary probe is BME280, SHT31, AHT10

 # Storage
 The EEPROM on the Atmel328 is 1024 bytes and it's cells are limited to 100k writes.